PACKED-vzw/wget_warc_converter/README.md

 # wget_warc_converter

-This script takes a WARC file and will create a copy in which all the angle brackets that are surrounding the URL in the `WARC-Target-URI` headers are removed.
+This script takes a WARC file and makes a copy of it, removing all angle brackets surrounding the URL in the `WARC-Target-URI` headers.

 ## Requirements